Advantages of Futures over Stocks

 Diversity

 While there aren’t as many futures to trade as stocks, futures do offer a diverse set of offerings.
-You can trade commodities, such as oil or gold, or numerous index futures based on the S&P 500, Russell 2000, etc. You can also trade on foreign futures markets, although that adds complexity and cost.
+You can trade commodities, such as oil or gold, or currencies, or numerous index futures based on the S&P 500, Russell 2000, etc. I prefer (M)ES, which is the S&P 500.
+You can also trade on foreign futures markets, although that adds complexity and cost.

 No PDT rule